kazimgorgulu/pal-gds/docs/circuit.rst

 Circuit Layout 1: Basics
 ***************************

-In this section we will create a simple circuit with a ring resonator and grating couplers.
+In this section, we will create a simple circuit with a ring resonator and grating couplers.
 For this, we will use the same ring resonator definition that we used in previous section.
-A PCell definition of ring resonator also exists in the ``pcell_library`` of ``palgds``.
-Let's start with following imports:
+The same PCell definition of ring resonator also exists in the ``pcell_library`` of ``palgds``.
+Therefore, let's start with following imports:

 .. code-block:: python